neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 1. Execute `model_to_run.py`.
 2. Enter the name of a project from which you want to copy the model metadata.
 Use the `WORKSPACE_NAME/PROJECT_NAME` format.
 To use the `NEPTUNE_PROJECT` environment variable, leave this prompt blank.
 3. Enter the number of workers to use to copy the metadata.
-Leave blank to use all available CPUs.
+Leave blank to let `ThreadPoolExecutor` decide.
 4. The script will generate run logs in the working directory.
 You can modify this location by editing the `logging.basicConfig()` function.